-If that wasn't enough to convince you, then the second break above the 8-month swing high of the Bollinger Bandwidth was your second sign.
+If that wasn’t enough to convince you, then the second break above the 8-month swing high of the Bollinger Band width indicator was your second sign.

 After these early indications, the price went on to make a sharp move lower and the Bollinger Band width value spiked.